borthdayzz/ngl-spammer/README.md

 starhook is a minimal NGL Spammer that runs on NodeJS, the python build will be released by Birthday as a **seperate branch** (read this if ur birthday)

+# KEEP IN MIND, THE JS BUILD WILL NEVER BE OPEN SOURCE, IF YOU SOMEHOW DOWNLOADED THE SOURCE THEN IT IS A MALICIOUS BUILD
+# Python build will be fully open and editable, the message template additionals are available when Birthday pushes the branch out.

 ## Features

 - **Block Bypass**: spammer can still send messages even if you've been blocked.